Wall Street drops back to lowest since 2020 as fear returns

 NEW YORK (AP) — Stocks are back to falling on Wall Street Thursday as worries about a possible recession and rising bond yields put the squeeze back on markets.

-The S&P 500 was 1.8% lower after sinking even more in the morning to its lowest level since late 2020.
-The washout means the index could erase its big rally from a day before.
+The S&P 500 was 2.9% lower in afternoon trading and dropped to its lowest level since late 2020 earlier in the morning.
+The washout has the index on track to erase its big rally from a day before.
 That’s when forceful moves by the Bank of England to get suddenly spiking U.K. yields under control led to a global burst of relief among investors.

-That renewed calm seems to have lasted just a day.
-For markets to really turn higher, after the U.S. stock market has lost more than 20% of its value this year, analysts say investors will need to see a break from the high inflation that’s sweeping the world.

 That hasn’t arrived yet, with even more data arriving Thursday showing the opposite.
 And that means the Federal Reserve and other central banks will likely keep pushing interest rates higher to slow their economies in hopes of pushing down inflation.
 By doing that, they’re also risking recessions if they go too far.

-The indexes had been down even more in the morning, with the S&P 500 down 2.7% and the Dow down 630 points, but they trimmed their losses as Treasury yields gave up some of their gains.
-The yield on the 10-year Treasury was at 3.74% in midday trading, up from 3.73% late Wednesday.
+Stocks fell as Treasury yields climbed and raised the pressure on markets.
+The yield on the 10-year Treasury was at 3.77% in afternoon trading, up from 3.73% late Wednesday.
 It had been above 3.85% earlier in the morning.

 A stronger-than-expected report on the U.S. jobs market bolstered expectations for the Fed to keep raising rates and hold them at high levels for a while, potentially through 2023.